About the Initiative

-The Initiative on the Sharing Economy sheds light on the growing trend away from the exclusive ownership and consumption of resources to one of shared use and consumption.
+The University of Minnesota’s Initiative on the Sharing Economy sheds light on the growing trend away from the exclusive ownership and consumption of resources to one of shared use and consumption.
 Peer-to-peer shared mobility is a particular focus.
 The Initiative has four broad objectives:

 What is the Sharing Economy?